NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 This section only discusses Vite which is used to work on this project.
 For other tools like Vite, please refer to their documentation.

-Remember to install dependencies included by `package.json` in `react/python-assessment-tool`.
+Remember to install dependencies included by `package.json` in `react/python-assessment-tool`, using `npm install`, `yarn` or `yarn install`, as long as you are in `react/python-assessment-tool`

-To run the development server and launch Localhost, enter in the terminal: `yarn run dev` using Yarn or `npm run dev` using npm, while your working directory is `react/python-assessment-tool`.
+To run the development server and launch Localhost, enter in the terminal: `yarn run dev` using Yarn or `npm run dev` using npm, while you are in `react/python-assessment-tool`.

 ## Flask Development Server

 The Flask program used to operate the backend of this tool is structured around a Flask _"app factory"_.
-Therefore, to activate the program, at the parent current directory of this project, enter the following command in the terminal: `flask --app flask/flaskapp run --debug --no-reload`.
+Therefore, to activate the program, at the root directory of this project, enter the following command in the terminal: `flask --app flask/flaskapp run --debug --no-reload`.

 The reason for `--no-reload` in the command above is that the program heavily relies on file modification while evaluating the tutees' submitted Python code.
 Without it, the program's file modification will automatically reload the server, and inconveniently halt the evaluation process and affect other crucial processes between front- and backend for the program to run smoothly.